chen3feng/blade-build/README.md

 * chenjingxu at qiyi dot com
 * whuwxl at github dot com
 * yeshunping at github dot com
-* guanqun at githun dot com
+* guanqun at github dot com

 概述
 ---